-Compared to the Wrangler the Gladiator also gets bigger brakes, axles and a modified suspension.
-When properly equipped the Gladiator can tow up to 7,650 pounds and haul up to 1,600 pounds of payload, our tester being a Rubicon comes in at of towing and of payload.
+Compared to the Wrangler the Gladiator also gets bigger brakes, axles, and a modified suspension.
+When properly equipped the Gladiator can tow up to 7,650 lbs. and haul up to 1,600 lbs. of payload, our tester being a Rubicon comes in at of towing and of payload.

-The exterior of the Gladiator retains that classic Jeep Wrangler look that was refined when the Wrangler (JL) debuted for 2018.
+The exterior of the Gladiator retains that classic Jeep Wrangler look that was refined when the Wrangler (JL) debuted in 2018.
 The Gladiator gets its own grille with larger openings to help engine cooling when towing, the LED headlights look great and illuminate the road exceptionally at night.
-Since our tester was a Rubicon, you get red tow hooks front and rear, rock rails to protect the rocker panels and an attractive set of 17-inch wheels wrapped in 285/70/17 Falken Wildpeak Mud Terrain tires.
-Around back are LED taillights, a third brake light integrated into the tailgate handle, tow hitch and a large black Jeep badge.
+Since our tester was a Rubicon, you get red tow hooks front and rear, rock rails to protect the rocker panels, and an attractive set of 17-inch wheels wrapped in 285/70/17 Falken Wildpeak Mud Terrain tires.
+Around the back are LED taillights, a third brake light integrated into the tailgate handle, a tow hitch, and a large black Jeep badge.

-The interior of the Gladiator is well laid out and materials quality is quite good.
+The interior of the Gladiator is well laid out and the quality of the materials is quite good.
 All controls are easily within reach and logically laid out.
-Our tester had the black interior with red accent stitching, which I found to be quite attractive.
+Our tester had a black interior with red accent stitching, which I found to be quite attractive.
 Seat comfort is good and I was able to find a comfortable driving position easily.
 There is a good amount of storage in the center armrest which is two-tiered and features another USB plug in the bottom portion.

-The 8.4-inch Uconnect screen is mounted high up on the dash and features Android Auto/Apple Carplay, Bluetooth streaming, Sirius XM with rewinding satellite radio and much more.
-Unique to Jeep is the off-road pages, which can show important information such as the pitch and lean angle of the vehicle, auxiliary gauges, the front trail camera to help position the vehicle on tight trails or over rock obstacles and much more.
+The 8.4-inch Uconnect screen is mounted high up on the dash and features Android Auto/Apple Carplay, Bluetooth streaming, Sirius XM with rewinding satellite radio, and much more.
+Unique to Jeep are the off-road pages, which can show important information such as the pitch and lean angle of the vehicle, auxiliary gauges, the front trail camera to help position the vehicle on tight trails or over rock obstacles, and much more.
 Speaking of the cameras the Gladiator has both front and rear cameras and the resolution on both is excellent.

 As I mentioned the Gladiator gets larger brakes than the Wrangler, the largest rear brakes in the mid-sized truck segment in fact and braking performance is strong.
-Pedal feel is linear and the brakes are very easy to modulate under hard braking.
+The pedal feel is linear and the brakes are very easy to modulate under hard braking.